1

 「竊為君計者,莫若安民無事,且無庸有事於民也。 安民之本,在於擇交,擇交而得則民安,擇交而不得則民終身不安。 請言外患:齊秦為兩敵而民不得安,倚秦攻齊而民不得安,倚齊攻秦而民不得安。 故夫謀人之主,伐人之國,常苦出辭斷絕人之交也。 願君慎勿出於口。 請別白黑所以異,陰陽而已矣。 君誠能聽臣,燕必致旃裘狗馬之地,齊必致魚鹽之海,楚必致橘柚之園,韓、魏、中山皆可使致湯沐之奉,而貴戚父兄皆可以受封侯。 夫割地包利,五伯之所以覆軍禽將而求也; 封侯貴戚,湯武之所以放弒而爭也。 今君高拱而兩有之,此臣之所以為君願也。

-"In my humble opinion for Your Majesty's consideration, nothing is better than pacifying the people and avoiding troubles.
-Moreover, there is no need to impose affairs upon the people.
+"In my humble opinion for Your Majesty's consideration, nothing is better than keeping the people settled and free from trouble.
+There is no need to burden them with new undertakings.
 The foundation of pacifying the people lies in choosing alliances.
-Choose correctly and the people will be secure; choose incorrectly and the people will be insecure for life.
+Choose correctly, and the people will be secure; choose incorrectly, and the people will be insecure for life.
 Permit me to speak of external dangers: With Qi and Qin as two enemies, the people cannot be secure.
 To rely on Qin to attack Qi leaves the people insecure; to rely on Qi to attack Qin leaves the people insecure.
-Therefore, when plotting against others' rulers and attacking others' states, one always suffers from issuing words that break others' alliances.
-I wish Your Majesty to be careful not to let such words escape your lips.
+Therefore, those who plot against other rulers and attack other states always suffer from having to say things that break others' alliances.
+I hope Your Majesty will be careful never to let such words pass your lips.
 Permit me to distinguish black and white—the difference is only yin and yang.
-If Your Lordship can truly listen to your minister, Yan will certainly send the lands of felt robes, furs, dogs, and horses; Qi will certainly send the seas of fish and salt; Chu will certainly send the orchards of oranges and pomelos; Han, Wei, and Zhongshan can all be made to send offerings for hot water baths, and all your noble relatives, fathers, and elder brothers can receive enfeoffments as marquises.
+If Your Lordship heeds me, Yan will send tribute from its lands of felt robes, furs, dogs, and horses; Qi will send the wealth of its fish and salt; Chu will send the produce of its orange and pomelo groves; Han, Wei, and Zhongshan can all be made to provide bath-offerings, and your noble relatives, fathers, and elder brothers can all receive enfeoffment as marquises.
 Dividing land and securing benefits—this is what the Five Hegemons overturned armies and captured generals to seek; Enfeoffing marquises and honoring relatives—this is what Tang and Wu exiled and killed to contend for.
-Now Your Lordship, with folded arms, has both—this is the reason your minister wishes for Your Lordship.
+Now Your Lordship can obtain both without lifting a hand.
+This is why I urge this course upon you.

 10